 At-home manicures can be a terrific alternative to the expensive nail salon services that often only last a handful of days, no pun intended!
-But in order to give yourself a thorough, long lasting manicure at home you’ll want to follow a few key treatments to get the most out of your it.
+But in order to give yourself a thorough, long lasting manicure at home you’ll want to follow a few key treatments to get the maximum number of days out of it.

 Step 3: Clean

 Using a brush or nail file remove debris and dirt from beneath your nails.
 If your nails are yellow or discolored make a paste of hydrogen peroxide and baking soda.
 Massage nail beds with the mixture and let it sit for a couple of minutes then rinse off.